mkbaranovskyi/node/Advanced/Kubernetes/kubernetes.md

 # Get all services in the default namespace
 kubectl get svc

-# Get detailed information about a service
+# Get detailed information about a service in a YAML format
-kubectl describe svc <service-name>
+kubectl describe svc <service-name> -o yaml

 # Delete a service
 kubectl delete svc <service-name>